streamwhite/json-translated-ai/readme.md

 # Specify a custom folder, assume en.json in locales folder
 jta --folder ./locales

-# Specify a language file, a lang code(two code) in each line
+# Specify a language file, language codes (2-letter or 4-letter) in each line
 jta --languages languages.txt

 # Use a specific AI model